Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 Finally, we check if the user has enough balance before proceeding to the last step and request the transfer.

-We also change the button text in each state change.
+We'll also change the button text in each state change to improve the user experience.

 ![](imgs/buy-me-coffee-button-state-change.gif){: style="max-width:480px"}